James Waddell Alexander II

-James Waddell Alexander II (September 19, 1888 – September 23, 1971) was a mathematician and topologist of the pre-World War II era and part of an influential Princeton topology elite, which included Oswald Veblen, Solomon Lefschetz, and others.
-He was one of the first members of the Institute for Advanced Study (1933–1951), and also a professor at Princeton University (1920–1951).
+James Waddell Alexander II (September 19, 1888 – September 23, 1971) was a mathematician of the pre-World War II era.
+He was part of an influential school of topology at Princeton University, along with Oswald Veblen, Solomon Lefschetz, and others.
+He was a professor at Princeton (1920–1951) and one of the first members of the Institute for Advanced Study (1933–1951).

 Early life, family, and personal life

 James was born on September 19, 1888, in Sea Bright, New Jersey.
 Alexander came from an old, distinguished Princeton family.
 He was the only child of the American portrait painter John White Alexander and Elizabeth Alexander.
 His maternal grandfather, James Waddell Alexander, was the president of the Equitable Life Assurance Society.
 Alexander's affluence and upbringing allowed him to interact with high society in America and elsewhere.

 He married Natalia Levitzkaja on January 11, 1918, a Russian woman.
 Together, they had two children.

 They would frequently spend time, until 1937, in the Chamonix area of France, where he would also climb mountains and hills.
 Alexander was also a noted mountaineer, having succeeded in many major ascents, e.g. in the Swiss Alps and Colorado Rockies.
 When in Princeton, he liked to climb the university buildings, and always left his office window on the top floor of Fine Hall open so that he could enter by climbing the building.